 Ever come across some metal or items that you know can be recycled at your local scrap yard?
 In today’s world of energy-efficient cars and technology, recycling is a well-known practice among most communities.
-Scrap metal recycling is one of the largest industries in the world that adds to the growing culture of restore, renew, and recycle.
+Scrap metal recycling is one of the largest industries in the world that adds to the growing culture of restoring, renewing, and recycling.
 When you are gathering a pile of metal to recycle, it’s not as easy as just tossing it all in a can.

 Just like when you separate paper and plastic recycling, scrap metal recycling does the same but with different types of metals.
 The main reason for this is the difference in the value of recycling different metals like copper, aluminum, and steel.
 If you aren’t familiar with how different metals are determined, we suggest reading more about the difference between ferrous and non-ferrous metals.
 Once you learn a bit more about determining what kind of metal you have, it will be easier to start separating your metals before you recycle.

 The Importance of Recycling Scrap Copper

 Copper is a reddish-colored metal that is very valuable in the scrap metal industry.
 Used in many applications, copper can be found inside your computer, throughout your house for electric wiring, inside your car’s engine, and inside your bathrooms for piping.
-Because of the various ways copper can be used in everyday things, it is valued very high in scrap metal recycling.
+Because of the various ways copper can be used in everyday things, it is valued very highly in scrap metal recycling.
 Mining raw copper ore is a tedious and costly process, therefore, if the world can recycle it from previous places, it’s much more cost-effective.

 Scrap Copper Recycling Facts: